pantheon-systems/documentation/source/docs/articles/wordpress/cron-for-wordpress.md

 WP-Cron is similar in nature to `cron`, but differs in a couple of very important ways.
 This feature is designed solely to handle WordPress routine tasks:

- - Check for new version of the WordPress core
+ - Check for new version of the WordPress core, themes, and plugins.
- - Check for new versions of themes
- - Check for new version of plugins
- - Clean up spam
+ - Clean up spam.

 Plugins and themes can add tasks to be executed at regular intervals.
 For example, if you have a plugin that scans Twitter for your tweets and then incorporates them into comments, it's most likely done with a WP-Cron job.
 WP-Cron opens up a whole new world of things that a WordPress powered site can do.